stouffer/EvoGeoModules/manuscript/manuscript.md

 the local networks should have a higher degree of phylogenetic matching (through the filtering acting against species pairs at dissimilar positions).

-## Co-phylogenetic matching is predicted by the contribution of interactions
+## co-phylogenetic matching is predicted by the contribution of interactions

 !{contributions}